Korea Science Academy of KAIST: History

 On December 18, 1989, the Ministry of Education approved the establishment of the Busan Science Academy, and Chang-sik Shin was appointed as its first principal on March 1, 1991.
 That same day, the Ministry of Education appointed BSA as a 'for-researching' school until February 28, 1993.

 It opened the school on March 4, 1991, and took its first entrance ceremony.
 On March 1, 1997, the Ministry of Education appointed BSA as a model school.

 The school was constructed in a new place and moved there.
 It went from Yeonje District to Busanjin District, both of which are of Korea's Autonomous District.
 Later, the school also changed its name to Korea Science Academy on July 12, 2005.

 Establishing a branch school of Korea Science Academy of KAIST is in progress.

 Curriculum

 The curriculum is composed of academic courses (135 credits), Creative Research Activities (30 credits), and Leadership Activities courses (8AU).

 Most of the STEM courses are designed to be college level.
 Especially, AP(different to American AP) courses' credits and grades are directly recognized by KAIST, Postech and others.
 Thus, the grading criteria is a subject to a National audit, to be same or more stricter to college.
 It helps alumina to graduate 1–2 years faster at college than other students.

-Followings are part of the major courses of each subjects.